tsvetelinda/angular-course/03-di-intro-to-rxjs-and-services/README.md

 ## RxJS and Observables
 ### What is RxJS?
 * RxJS stands for `Reactive Extensions for JavaScript`.
 It’s a library that helps manage asynchronous data streams and events, commonly used in Angular to handle complex data flows.
+* **The Concept:** RxJS implements the idea of reactive programming, allowing you to handle asynchronous data as a stream.
+* **The Framework:** RxJS provides tools (observables, operators, and schedulers) for working with these streams.
+* You could still process asynchronous events in Angular without RxJS.
+However, you’d rely on lower-level APIs like Promises, async/await, or event listeners.
+These work fine but lack the composability and power of RxJS.

 ### Observables and Their Unique Qualities
 * Observables are a core feature of RxJS, enabling a powerful way to `work with asynchronous data` by handling streams of information over time.